NREL/EnergyPlus/design/FY2021/NFP-Fast_gFunc_Calc_cpgfunction.md

 - UBHWTcalc for the new calculation method that utilizes uniform borehole wall temperature boundary conditions.

-Sample IDF and IDD follow with changes marked in red:
+Sample IDF and IDD follow, new lines are marked with ">" at the beginning of the line:

 ```
 !!!
 IDF example using GHE:Vertical:Array input !!!